Cranks OK, but No Start Checklist for Fuel Injected Mustangs

 D.) Failed fuel pump

-E.) 86-90 models only: Blown fuse link in wiring harness.
-Look for 12 volts at the Orange/Lt Blue wire on the fuel pump relay.
+E.) Blown fuse link in wiring harness.
+Look for 12 volts at the Orange/Lt Blue wire on the fuel pump relay

-D.) No power and the 10 pin connections are good: look for broken wiring between the orange/black wire on the EEC relay and the red wire for the 10 pin connectors.
+c.)
+No power and the 10 pin connections are good: look for broken wiring between the orange/black wire on the ECC relay and the red wire for the 10 pin connectors.

-A.) Failed IAB or improperly set base idle (no airflow to start engine).
+A.) Failed IAB (no airflow to start engine).
 Press the throttle ¼ way down and try to start the car.
-See the "Surging Idle Checklist

 B.) Failed computer (not very likely)

-C.) Engine ignition or cam timing off: only likely if the engine has been worked on recently.
-If you removed the distributor, there is a good probability that you installed it 180 degrees out of time.
+C.) Engine ignition or cam timing off only likely if the engine has been worked on recently).